Catch of the Day

 Mismatch

 I don’t feel this couple was very well matched.
-Beside looking very much younger than Michael Rady, the character of Cleo acted like an immature and spoiled High School girl as opposed to Gabe, who responded to her antics in a mature level-headed way.
+Besides looking very much younger than Michael Rady, the character of Cleo acted like an immature and spoiled High School girl as opposed to Gabe, who responded to her antics in a mature level-headed way.
 She pulled a dirty trick on him by ordering all that food she didn’t need while she could see that he was being slammed.
 What a brat!
 And then, when he successfully delivered it, he didn’t even charge her for it.
 Did she even apologize?
 I don’t remember.
 And then, when he offered to drop out of the competition, she had a tantrum because he was being egotistical instead of taking it kindly the way it was meant.
 Was he being egotistical?
 Maybe. but so what?
 That was his problem.

 April 8, 2020